Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Evaluation

-\textit{Results.} Table~\ref{tab:teacher_performance} illustrates the performance of different teacher nets.
-The experiment results on two attacks BadEncoder~\cite{2022-BadEncoder} and BASSL~\cite{BASSL} are shown in the top half and bottom half of the table.
+Table~\ref{tab:teacher_performance} illustrates the performance of different teacher nets.
 Column Undefended denotes the results of classifiers built on the backdoored encoders.
 The following columns present the results of classifiers built on teacher nets from different fine-tuning methods.
-It is observed that FT-based teacher net achieves the largest ASR reduction for all the evaluated cases against BadEncoder, compared to the other three teacher nets.
+It can be seen that FT-based teacher net achieves the largest ASR reduction for all the evaluated cases against BadEncoder, compared to the other three teacher nets.
 On average, pre-trained encoders attacked by BadEncoder have an ASR of 99.73\%.
 FT-based teacher net reduces ASR to 21.60\%, whereas the other three teacher nets can only reduce the ASR to 29.51\%, 29.42\%, and 34.35\% on average, respectively.
 From the view of effectiveness, the FT-based teacher net achieves the best performance.
 Note that teacher net produced by FT has an effectiveness loss of 7.89\%.
 In contrast, teacher nets produced by FP, ANP, and MOTH have to sacrifice effectiveness of 11.83\%, 15.22\%, and 16.36\%, respectively.
 Taking both ACC and ASR into consideration, FT-based teacher achieves the best performance.
-Reflected in our synthesis score BS, teacher produced by FT achieves the advantage of 0.02, compared to the second best candidate, FP-based teacher net.
+As reflected in our synthesis score BS, the teacher produced by FT achieves an advantage of 0.02 over the second-best candidate, the FP-based teacher.